-- Each emergency exit shall consist of a movable door or hatch in the external walls of the fuselage and must provide an unobstructed opening to the outside. - Each emergency exit shall be openable from the inside and from the outside. - The means of opening each emergency exit shall be simple and obvious and may not require exceptional effort. - There shall be means for locking each emergency exit and for preventing opening in flight inadvertently or as a result of mechanical failure. - There shall be means to minimize the probability of the jamming of any emergency exit in a minor crash landing as a result of fuselage deformation under the ultimate inertial forces - - .
-Upward - 1.5g; - Forward 4.0a: - Sideward 2.0g; - Downward 4.0g. - Except as provided in item (8) of this paragraph, each land-based rotorcraft emergency exit must have an approved slide as stated in paragraph (g) of this subsection, or its equivalent, to assist occupants in descending to the ground from each floor level exit and an approved rope, or its equivalent, for all other exits, if the exit threshold is more than 6 feet above the ground-- - ١.
+- Each emergency exit shall consist of a movable door or hatch in the external walls of the fuselage and must provide an unobstructed opening to the outside. - Each emergency exit shall be openable from the inside and from the outside. - 21.
+The means of opening each emergency exit shall be simple and obvious and may not require exceptional effort. - 22.
+There shall be means for locking each emergency exit and for preventing opening in flight inadvertently or as a result of mechanical failure. - There shall be means to minimize the probability of the jamming of any emergency exit in a minor crash landing as a result of fuselage deformation under the ultimate inertial forces - i.
+Upward - 1.5g; - ii.
+Forward - 4.0g; - iii.